treytesoro/wingetnodets/README.md

 ## Current TODO
 - [ ] Finish powershell scripts to help with manifest creation in Windows
+- [ ] Package the powershell scripts into a module with cmdlets for easier use
 - [ ] Create bash scripts for manifest creation in Linux (msitools can parse msi properties)
 - [ ] Adjust mongo queries - search still needs work.
 I need to search additional fields and format the return data
 - [ ] Implement all possible filtering to support winget cli filtering options